Arokota/shellbot/README.md

 # ShellBot
-ShellBot is a bot that will post a notification to Slack and/or Microsoft Teams whenever a new Empire or Meterpreter agent connection is received.
+ShellBot is a bot that will post a notification to Slack and/or Microsoft Teams and/or MatterMost whenever a new Empire or Meterpreter agent connection is received.
 A blog post on the bot can be found here: https://www.swordshield.com/2016/11/slackshellbot

 ![alt text](images/ShellBot.PNG "ShellBot Output")